The smart factory has been saved

 Go straight to smart.
 Get the Deloitte Insights app

 Connectivity within the manufacturing process is not new.
 Yet recent trends such as the rise of the fourth industrial revolution, Industry 4.0,1 and the convergence of the digital and physical worlds—including information technology (IT) and operations technology (OT)—have made the transformation of the supply chain increasingly possible.
 Shifting from linear, sequential supply chain operations to an interconnected, open system of supply operations—known as the digital supply network—could lay the foundation for how companies compete in the future.
-To fully realise the digital supply network, however, manufacturers likely need to unlock several capabilities: horisontal integration through the myriad operational systems that power the organisation; vertical integration through connected manufacturing systems; and end-to-end, holistic integration through the entire value chain.2
+To fully realize the digital supply network, however, manufacturers likely need to unlock several capabilities: horizontal integration through the myriad operational systems that power the organization; vertical integration through connected manufacturing systems; and end-to-end, holistic integration through the entire value chain.2

 In this paper, we explore how these capabilities integrate to enable the act of production.
 This integration is colloquially known as the smart factory, and signifies the opportunity to drive greater value both within the four walls of the factory and across the supply network.

-The smart factory represents a leap forward from more traditional automation to a fully connected and flexible system—one that can use a constant stream of data from connected operations and production systems to learn and adapt to new demands.3 A true smart factory can integrate data from system-wide physical, operational, and human assets to drive manufacturing, maintenance, inventory tracking, digitisation of operations through the digital twin, and other types of activities across the entire manufacturing network.
+The smart factory represents a leap forward from more traditional automation to a fully connected and flexible system—one that can use a constant stream of data from connected operations and production systems to learn and adapt to new demands.3 A true smart factory can integrate data from system-wide physical, operational, and human assets to drive manufacturing, maintenance, inventory tracking, digitization of operations through the digital twin, and other types of activities across the entire manufacturing network.
 The result can be a more efficient and agile system, less production downtime, and a greater ability to predict and adjust to changes in the facility or broader network, possibly leading to better positioning in the competitive marketplace.

 The smart factory represents a leap forward from more traditional automation to a fully connected and flexible system